integrated-land-simulator/model_description/manual/ils_coupling_manual_ver3.0.md

 indicating whether to calculate the time average internally, and specifies \"SNP\" or \"AVR.\"Factor is a real constant that is multiplied with the data at the spatial interpolation.
 "data_range" is exchange data range.
-If data_range is set, coupler checks whether the minimum and maximum values of the exchange data within the data_range.
+If data_range is set and data_monitor is set to .true., coupler checks whether the minimum and maximum values of the exchange data are within the data_range.
 Is_ok is a flag indicating whether a data exchange is actually conducted.
 If is_ok = 1, the data are exchanged, and if the value is 0, the data are not exchanged.
 A sample of the configuration file is shown in the list below.